The Greatest Leadership Myth Ever-Busted!

 - Serve people – help them achieve, give them hope, security and opportunity.

+This is Servant Leadership.
 Nelson Mandela understood.
 He cared.
 He said, “For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.”
 It wasn’t about injustices done to him or getting what he wanted in life.
-It was about his country and the people living in it.
-Surviving years of prison, he became President of South Africa.
-He pulled his racially divided nation together through the power of sport.
+Above all, it was about his country and the people living in it.
+After surviving years in a horrible prison, he became President of South Africa.
+Most importantly, he pulled his racially divided nation together through the power of sport.
 He motivated his rugby team to reach a higher plane of excellence and purpose, and this lowly team won the Rugby World Cup in 1995.
-His process of rugby teambuilding led to inspirational nation building.
+As a result, his process of rugby teambuilding led to inspirational nation building.

-Leaders like Mandela, Maya Angelou, Gandhi, Dr. Martin Luther King, Jesus, Aung San Suu Kyi, Abraham Lincoln, Cesar Chavez, and Mother Teresa; set a whole new standard to strive for if we learn from it.
+In conclusion, leaders like Mandela, Maya Angelou, Gandhi, Dr. Martin Luther King, Jesus, Aung San Suu Kyi, Abraham Lincoln, Cesar Chavez, and Mother Teresa; set a whole new standard to strive for if we learn from it.
 The greatest leadership myth ever is that leadership is about the leader.
-Leader’s with vision and a heart know it’s all about the people they serve.
+In contrast, servant leaders with vision and a heart know it’s all about the people they serve.